 It’s the airy, almost tropical canopy, along with the palette of creamy off-white and palest tan punched up with a few touches of burgundy in the throw pillows that make this room special.
 Put it all together and you have a room made for romance – no other color would work as well as white.Continue to 7 of 9 below.

 07 of 09

 Decorating your bedroom in white doesn’t mean you can’t have any other color.
 In fact, a few touches of color take a room that would otherwise be ho-hum and turn it into something special.
 It doesn’t take much – in this bedroom, the same tropical-print fabric makes up the drapes, window shades and throw pillows to great effect.

 None of the accents are elaborate, but there is just enough color and pattern to give a wonderfully tropical flair to this otherwise simple bedroom.
 This photo is also a testament to how white plus a few touches of color adds visual space to a very small bedroom.Continue to 8 of 9 below.

 Touch of Charm

-When you decorate with all white, you need at least one touch of something special to keep the look out of the doldrums.
+When you decorate with all white, you need at least one touch of something special to keep the lookout of the doldrums.

 This bedroom does the job rather whimsically with a picket-fence bed.
 It’s a touch of country charm that would work beautifully in a guest room or older child’s bedroom – keep any furniture with open slats out of a very young child’s bedroom, however.
-Not only is this bed super-cute, it’s a look you can easily DIY over a weekend.
+Not only is this bed super-cute, but it’s also a look you can easily DIY over a weekend.
 Just paint two sections of picket fence white, and attach to the top and bottom of your bed frame.Continue to 9 of 9 below.

 09 of 09